Qampi/HTML-CSS/README.md

 To add a Code syntax; ut an opening code tag before the CSS snippet and a closing code tag afterward. (code) (</code) _HTML ENTITIES: "&LT;" & "&GT;"
 When we type "&lt;", it will be displayed as a less than sign.
-Similarly, typing "&gt;" will show a greater than sign. hese entities are formatted like this: an ampersand, a short code, and a semicolon.
+Similarly, typing "&gt;" will show a greater than sign.
+These entities are formatted like this: an ampersand, a short code, and a semicolon.
 When we include them in an HTML file, they are converted into the specific characters we want.
 We applied this technique to replace every instance of greater than or less than symbols with their corresponding character entities. br element: (mostly used in poems)
 The br element is a simple tag without an opening or closing tag.
 It does not contain anything inside it; it just indicates where a line break should happen. pre element:
-It is mostly used in peoms that have irregular spacing.
+It is mostly used in poems that have irregular spacing.
 Wrap the poem in pre tags, and now you can see that the browser respects the spacing, line breaks, and everything else.
 We can even insert a random character anywhere, and it will stay exactly where we put it.
 HTML SUPERSCRIPTS, SUBSCRIPTS & SMALL TEXT:
 Subscripts, superscripts, and small text can be used where you need to mark up certain bits of content as having a different meaning than the rest.
 Subscripts are characters that are set below the normal baseline for text.
 Superscripts are characters that are set above the normal baseline of text.
 Superscripts: <sup> insert your text </sup>